MarginSonar alert example

 What a MarginSonar alert actually looks like

-This sample is based on a real internal demo alert from the current monitoring workflow.
+This is an illustrative alert generated from sample data, formatted like the alerts MarginSonar delivers daily.
 It shows how price, promo, stock, and shipping signals get turned into a short operator-ready summary instead of a noisy page diff.

 Sample subject line

-Subject: [Garden of Life] 3 new alerts — promo, price, shipping
+Subject: [Peak Nutrition] 3 new alerts — promo, price, shipping

 Run context